walkercraig/walkercraig/_posts/2018/2018-03-08-the-unsung-hero.md

 For any all can be the one

-Anyone can be a zero
+Any one can be a zero

 All are gifted this potential